-The buildings, culture and the architecture here still retains the influences of all these different inhabitants from centuries ago.
-Agriculture, tourism and fishing are the main industries here.
+The buildings, culture and the architecture still retain the influences of all these different inhabitants from centuries ago.
+Agriculture, tourism and fishing are the main industries.
 However, the island is mainly known for illegal immigration that it has suffered from in the recent years.

 The Island of the Rabbits